-Kitchen Creek Falls Trail is a 4.6 mile moderately trafficked out and back trail located near Pine Valley, CA that features a waterfall and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+Kitchen Creek Falls Trail is a 4.6 mile moderately trafficked out and back trail located near Pine Valley, California that features a waterfall and is rated as moderate.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash